 We sat down with one of these women, Gloria Slupek, a NWHN member so that she could tell us about her journey with osteoporosis.
 This is her story.

 ***This interview has been edited for length and clarity***

 My name is Gloria, and I’m seventy years old.
 I’m very active, which is good for the bones.
 I go out every day and do something.
 I have a personal trainer, I go for walks, and golf is a particular passion of mine.
 I’m also taking a few classes at my local YMCA – chair yoga, balance and stability, and cardio, in fact.
 Movement and connection have always been big parts of my life.

 When were you diagnosed with osteoporosis, and what did treatment look like for you?

 I was diagnosed about 23 years ago.
 My endocrinologist at the time prescribed Fosamax to help slow the rate of bone loss.
 I trusted their advice, and I immediately agreed to take the drug.

-But then in 2013, I was diagnosed with breast cancer, which complicated things.
+But then, in 2013, I was diagnosed with breast cancer, which complicated things.
 Part of the treatment for the cancer involved taking a medication where bone mass depletion was a side effect, making medication to mitigate this effect necessary, according to my doctors.
 That’s when I was prescribed Reclast infusions.
-I was on those for four to five years, but then got off those in a panic as well because I was eventually told that one of the side effects is osteonecrosis of the jaw.
+I was on those for four to five years but then got off those in a panic as well because I was eventually told that one of the side effects is osteonecrosis of the jaw.
 That’s a disease involving loss of blood to the bone in the jaw.
 That wasn’t something I was comfortable with.
 It sounded pretty scary.
-So I switched to Prolia, and underwent two courses of treatment of that until August 2020.
+So, I switched to Prolia and underwent two courses of treatment until August 2020.